polychromatic/polychromatic/README.md

 The software can speak multiple languages!
 [Here's a guide](https://docs.polychromatic.app/translations/) if you'd like to contribute.

-Please note that there may be new and changed strings while this new version is being finalized.

 ## Donations

 If you love this software and wish to leave a little something to excite the developer, you're welcome to do so [via paypal.me](https://www.paypal.me/LukeHorwell).
 Thank you for your generosity!

 [OpenRazer]: https://openrazer.github.io